ramakris/coursera-deeplearning/README.md

 # coursera-deeplearning
-All Assignments as part of Deep Learning
+All Assignments as part of Deep Learning Course from Coursera by Andrew Ng